wizos/awesome-stars-eryajf/README.md

 ## EJS

 *   [guiqiqi/chromate](https://github.com/guiqiqi/chromate) - A new Hexo theme with full podcast support | 一款专为 Podcaster 打造的 Hexo 主题

-## Ruby

-*   [stringer-rss/stringer](https://github.com/stringer-rss/stringer) - A self-hosted, anti-social RSS reader.

-*   [timdorr/spotifeed](https://github.com/timdorr/spotifeed) - A simple service to serve up Spotify podcasts as RSS feeds for use in any podcast app.

-*   [stefansundin/rssbox](https://github.com/stefansundin/rssbox) - :newspaper: I consume the world via RSS feeds, and this is my attempt to keep it that way.

-*   [ywjno/burr](https://github.com/ywjno/burr) - 电子书制作工具（PDF, ePub, Mobi, HTML）

-*   [feedbin/feedbin](https://github.com/feedbin/feedbin) - A nice place to read on the web.

 ## Batchfile